wxsd-sales/wx1-ic-lab-2025/07-connectflow-03-ic.md

 ## Create Meeting Links

-Similarly to what we did previously in the **Webex Instant Connect API** section earlier, here we will create Webex Instant Connect meeting links.
+Similarly to what we did previously in the **Webex Instant Connect API** section , here we will create Webex Instant Connect meeting links.
 However, instead of using curl we will use an **HTTP Request** node.

 1. Add a new **HTTP Request** node to the canvas, and connect it to the  **Delay** node orange dot